Puppy Love Doggie Daycare

 Online Booking & Web Store!
 Once your dog has passed their temperament interview, you’ll be able to book daycare or boarding reservations online any time of day, right here on our website.
 You’ll receive an email back letting you know if your reservation is confirmed or wait-listed, based on if there is available space.

 Extra Care Options!
-Puppy Love offers additional services including Phodography, Careful Nail Trims, Tooth Brushing, Bath & Towel Dry Services, and Shuttle Transportation.
+Puppy Love offers additional services including Phodography, Careful Nail Trims, and Bath & Towel Dry Services.
 Simply add any desired service onto your daycare reservation by booking it online, and let staff know upon drop-off what time you expect to return.
 Then Puppy Love will have your dog’s additional services completed by the time your dog is ready to go home!

 - No Gravel Yards!
-At Puppy Love, we made sure our yards do not have accessible gravel in order to prevent harm to dogs who eat it.
-Many customers come to us after their dogs have swallowed gravel at other daycares that have gravel yards.
-We know that gravel yards can cause fatal intestinal blockages or hefty bills for emergency veterinary surgery to remove them after they’re swallowed.
+We know that gravel yards can cause fatal intestinal blockages or hefty bills for emergency veterinary surgery.
 That’s why we keep our yards free of exposed gravel.
 All rocks within dog reach must be too large to be consumed, such as climbing boulders and trench boulders.
 Galvanized metal mesh keeps dogs away from in-ground drainage gravel that is underneath the rubber yards.

 - Overhead Aviary Netting!
 Our outdoor playgrounds have aviary netting installed overhead, which serves several safety purposes.
 Since small dogs and puppies are vulnerable to birds of prey who would like to make a meal of them, the aviary netting protects the small dogs from hungry owls, hawks, and eagles.
 It can also prevent other wildlife from climbing into the yards.
 And just like it keeps animals out, it also serves to keep dogs safely contained inside by acting as a visual deterrent to prevent jumping/climbing of fences.
 And it is a physical barrier that can block attempts to jump or climb over fences.
 The netting also can catch falling debris from storms, such as small or even large tree branches.
 Thanks to the aviary netting, Puppy Love’s yards sustained no damage from August 2020’s infamous Derecho storm!

 - Safe Collar-Free Play!
 Many people, as well as other daycares, are unaware that regular collars pose a severe safety hazard when dogs are playing.
 Collars, harnesses, or other gear can end up trapping their friend’s lower jaw.
 This can result in the dog getting strangled when their own collar is twisted, and the dog whose jaw is entangled can end up getting a dislocated jaw.
-Depending on the severity of the injury to the jaw, it may require euthanization.
 For this reason, we remove all collars, bandanas, and other potential strangulation risks while dogs are in our care.
 Even “break away” collars typically do not function correctly when under the pressure caused by strangulation, as the buckle will jam up and not release.
 However, Puppy Love has developed a new form of play collar called Miracollar, which will unlatch itself when twisted, and can be unhooked from various places without any special tools.
 We have used these in the past for ID purposes, and will reintroduce them once we are able to manufacture more of them.
-In the meantime, the Puppy Love dogs play “naked!”
+In the meantime, the Puppy Love dogs play “naked!” to eliminate risks of entanglement.

 - Enamel-Safe Toys!
 We only use toys in daycare that are safe for your dog’s tooth enamel.
 Some other daycares use tennis balls as toys, which can wear away at your dog’s teeth, like sandpaper.
 Plus, the chemicals in tennis balls are not safe for dogs to consume.
 For safer play, we only use toys that are meant to be safe for dogs to chew, and that are made for power-chewers.